8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 4. Balance Problems

-You may feel dizzy, lightheaded, or uncoordinated during an MS flare.
+You may feel dizzy, lightheaded, or uncoordinated during an MS exacerbation.
 It may be harder than usual to walk.
-You may also experience vertigo (a feeling like everything is spinning around you).
+You may also experience vertigo (feeling like everything is spinning around you).
+These changes occur when the parts of your nervous system that control balance become damaged by MS.

 Balance problems may make it unsafe for you to walk or take part in your usual activities.
 Tell your doctor about this symptom so that it can be treated right away.